github/copilot-survey-engine/README.md

 ## How it works

 The App listens on 3 main events: Pull Request closed, issue edited and issue comment created.
 Once a Pull Request has been closed, the workflow will trigger and create an issue asking the identified survey questions.
-We are able to support English, Spanish and Portuguese, so the engine will do a language analysis on the description of the Pull Request to try to match the same language in the issue creation.
+We are able to support English, Spanish, Portuguese and French so the engine will do a language analysis on the description of the Pull Request to try to match the same language in the issue creation.

 Once the issue is created, the following questions are presented to the developer: